fyne-io/conf.fyne.io/index.md

 We are in the process of planning the world's first conference focused on the [Fyne toolkit](https://github.com/fyne-io/fyne).
-The event will be held around September to November 2019, if you want to be involved in the planning then you can [vote on the date](https://doodle.com/poll/tx3v2imwiizz5fff) before we start calling for speakers.
+The event will be held in November 2019, if you want to be involved in the planning then you can [vote on the date](https://doodle.com/poll/tx3v2imwiizz5fff) before we start calling for speakers.
 Please come back later to find more about the event and how to get tickets.